-The Cornerstone middle school staff understands that the selection of curriculum content for middle school students is important and that student engagement is pivotal.
-Staff has carefully chosen content focused around topics which include foundational knowledge and skills, but are umbrellaed under larger ideas and concepts.
-Staff uses the principles of Understanding by Design to develop instructional units around essential questions which provoke thinking and learning around Biblical truth in every content area.
+Our staff understands that the selection of curriculum content for middle school students is important and that student engagement is pivotal.
+We have carefully chosen content focused around topics which include foundational knowledge and skills but are umbrellaed under larger ideas and concepts.
+Our staff uses the principles of Understanding by Design to develop instructional units around essential questions which provoke thinking and learning around Biblical truth in every content area.
 We feel that developing deeper understandings provides students with tools to be successful as they progress into high school and beyond.

-The staff is committed to curriculum and instruction that is research-based and focused on Cornerstone’s grade-level expectations.
+Our staff is committed to curriculum and instruction that is research-based and focused on Cornerstone’s grade-level expectations.
 Because we want our students to excel academically and spiritually, we have made significant investments in our teachers’ growth and development.
-Our teachers have been trained to differentiate instruction, engage students in critical thinking and questioning, measure student performance, develop strong Biblically-based curriculum and use technology to support learning.
+Our teachers have been trained to differentiate instruction, engage students in critical thinking and questioning, measure student performance, develop strong Biblically based curriculum, and use technology to support learning.
 Most importantly, our teachers understand the importance of seeing learning through Biblical truth and the need to cultivate students who can critically think about and apply their learning.

-Cornerstone Christian Academy for Learning & Leadership has invested in state of the art technology and has become one of the most technologically advanced Christian schools in the nation.
+Cornerstone Christian Academy for Learning & Leadership has invested in (state of the art) technology and has become one of the most technologically advanced Christian schools in the nation.
 Our classrooms have been modeled after the “Classroom of the Future” at Stanford University’s Wallenberg Center.
 Classrooms have multiple displays (LCDs and screens), mobile furniture for easy collaboration, and laptop computers or iPads for every student.
-Teachers have and will continue to receive on-site training for the use of the technology that supports and enhances our mission and objectives.
-The focus of our technology is not on the technology itself, but on how the technology can be used as a tool to further support the student’s and school’s learning goals.
+Our teachers have and will continue to receive on-site training for the use of the technology that supports and enhances our mission and objectives.
+The focus of our technology is not on the technology itself, but on how it can be used as a tool to further support the student’s and school’s learning goals.
 Our goal is to create a culture that mirrors the lives of students and their futures; one that seamlessly integrates today’s digital tools, accommodates a mobile lifestyle, and encourages collaboration and teamwork.

 Cornerstone Christian Academy Writing Assessment